yoshinorisekimoto/api-learning-notes/notes/Step22-Event.md

 ---
 ## Key Concept
-Event = push-based execution model
+Event = push-based execution model, often implemented using APIs such as webhooks.
 Event-driven architecture enables loosely coupled systems where components do not need to directly call each other.

 ---